rjweiss/rjweiss.github.com/content/articles/walkthroughs/2014-03-31-how-easy-is-ipython-notebooks.md

-Title: How easy is it to integrate IPython notebooks in a pelican blog?
+Title: How easy is it to use IPython notebooks with pelican?
 Date: 2014-03-31 20:33
 Category: walkthroughs
 Tags: pelican, ipython, notebook
 Slug: testing-ipython-integration
 Author: Rebecca Weiss
 Summary: Testing IPython notebook integration with pelican, pelican-bootstrap3, and liquid tags for IPython

+**UPDATE 8/26/2014**:Thanks to [Daan Debie][daandebie], you no longer have to do any of the below if you're using the pelican-bootstrap3 theme.
+Simply include the `liquid-tags.notebook` plugin in your pelican plugin list and you're good to go!

+***

 In this post, I'm (selfishly) testing the integration between pelican and `IPython` notebooks.